 This performance-based course explores the diverse musical and rhythmic genres of the African Diaspora from Latin America and the Caribbean.
 Using multiple resources, including guest artists, to introduce aspects of the music and rhythms from these regions to provide a musical foundation to bridge knowledge and experience for a more authentic performance experience.
 Classes are structured to include new material, i.e. cultural music and rhythmic concepts, followed by in-class ensemble work and composition to apply the new material.
 Topics will include historical elements of the music, traditional forms of melody and rhythm, meaning and understanding, stylistic approaches, rhythmic analysis, stylistic elements through dance and cultural perspectives within the genres.
 The course concludes with an in-class performance of a selected work or student composition that demonstrates authentic interpretation.

 MH0106 Roots, Rhythms, and Music of the Americas II

-2 hrs weekly/2 credits/Spring Semester Semester II focuses on the African Diaspora in Central America and South America.
+2 hrs weekly/2 credits/Spring Semester Elio Villafranca

 Continuation of MH0105.